Daniel J. Frey

 Life is not about saving for that end, that retirement, that last moment of existence.

-To live a life waiting for the next is to waste this one with a health dose of spite.
+To live a life waiting for the next is to waste this one with a healthy dose of spite as a chaser.

-Irony teaches the humous in the juxtaposition of opposites.
+Irony teaches those with a sense of humor in the juxtaposition of opposites.

-How funny as death stands at the door, it can teach us so much about how to live.
+How funny that death stands at the door; it can teach us so much about how to live.

 We will live through this.